heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 ```
 > I want to delete things.
 If you delete something from node 1, and intersect it's state from node 2, the item will be deleted from node 2 as well.

-Node 1: { A, B }
+Node1: { A, B }
-Node 2: { A, B }
+Node2: { A, B }

 delete(Node2, A)

-Node 1: { A, B }
+Node1: { A, B }
-Node 2: { B }
+Node2: { B }

 Node1 = Node1.intersect(Node2)
 Node1: { B }
 ```

-The reasoning is sound.
+The reasoning may be sound.
 However, there's a huge issue here.
 We've flipped the `union` operation on its head!
 Now, carts can *never* expand!
 They can only either stay the same size or shrink.
 So although Jerry's contrived example works, it's impossible to ever reach the beginning states of Node 1 and Node 2 unless those two nodes receive *the same writes*.
 Let's take it from the top:

 ```
 Node 1: { }